MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 - Create [a new notebook](../data-engineering/how-to-use-notebook.md#create-notebooks) to copy/paste code into cells.
 - [Add a Lakehouse to your notebook](../data-engineering/how-to-use-notebook.md#connect-lakehouses-and-notebooks).

-## Download and import the data used in this article
+## Import the data used in this article into your workspace

 In this article, we use the _Customer Profitability Sample.pbix_ PowerBI dataset.
 This dataset references a company manufacturing marketing materials and contains data about products, customers, and corresponding revenue for various business units.

 1. Download the _Customer Profitability Sample.pbix_ PowerBI dataset from [TODO: insert link] and save it locally.
-1. Open your workspace in Fabric Data Science.
+1. Open your [workspace](/fabric/get-started/workspaces) in Fabric Data Science.
 1. Select **Upload > Browse** and select the file you just downloaded.

 :::image type="content" source="media/read-write-power-bi/upload-power-bi-data-to workspace.png" alt-text="Screenshot showing the interface for uploading a dataset into the workspace." lightbox="media/read-write-power-bi/upload-power-bi-data-to workspace.png":::